 Questions regarding the safety of skin care products in pregnancy are very common.
 The question is especially relevant when using products that have medical-grade ingredients such as hydroquinone (for skin brightening), retinoic acid (Adapalene, Differin) for acne, or skin rejuvenation, salicylic acid, and benzoyl peroxide (for acne).

-The short answer is that pregnant women should avoid hydroquinone (which is absorbed systemically in fairly substantial amounts) and topical retinoids, including retinoic acid (Curology) and Adapalene (Differin, Epiduo) owing to some controversial but troubling evidence).
-Other skin care products including topical antibacterial, benzoyl peroxide, salicylic acid are not expected to increase the risk of malformations or other adverse effects on the developing fetus.
-Although sunscreens seem to be safe in pregnancy it is advisable for pregnant women to prefer physical sunscreens (based on zinc peroxide and titanium oxide) over chemical sunscreens.
+The short answer is that pregnant women should avoid hydroquinone (which is absorbed systemically in fairly substantial amounts) and topical retinoids, including retinoic acid (Curology) and Adapalene (Differin, Epiduo), owing to some controversial but troubling evidence).
+Other skin care products, including topical antibacterial, benzoyl peroxide, salicylic acid, are not expected to increase the risk of malformations or other adverse effects on the developing fetus.
+Although sunscreens seem to be safe in pregnancy, pregnant women should prefer physical sunscreens (based on zinc peroxide and titanium oxide) over chemical sunscreens.

 Topical retinoids: need to avoid in pregnancy

 The amount of topical retinoids absorbed from the skin is very low; however, there are 4 published cases of birth defects in the literature associated with topical tretinoin use, which is consistent with retinoid embryopathy.
 The role of the topical retinoids in these cases remains controversial, as 2 prospective studies that examined use during the first trimester of pregnancy with 96 and 106 women did not find an increased risk of major malformations or evidence of retinoid embryopathy.
 However, until data on the larger number of women are collected, women are encouraged to avoid topical retinoids during pregnancy.